smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 All the managed edge clusters and cloud clusters are connected with the EMCO cluster through the WAN network.
 - The central orchestration (EMCO) cluster installation can use the [OpenNESS Central Orchestrator Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
 - The edge clusters in the diagram can be installed and provisioned by using the [OpenNESS Media Analytics Flavor](https://github.com/otcshare/specs/blob/master/doc/flavors.md).
-- The cloud cluster in the diagram can be any type of cloud cluster, for example: Azure Cloud.
+- The cloud cluster in the diagram can be a legancy Kubernetes\* cluster.
 - The composite application - SmartCity is composed of two parts: edge applications and cloud (web) applications.
   - The edge application executes media processing and analytics on multiple edge clusters to reduce latency.
   - The cloud application is like a web application for additional post-processing, such as calculating statistics and display/visualization on the cloud cluster side.